yupingzheng00000/VaxKG/README.md

-2.  **Train the graph-based recommender.** The `train_ranker.py` script builds both leave-vaccine-out (transductive) and leave-disease-out (inductive) splits, constructs a heterograph with hashed text features, and optimises an R-GCN style encoder with a ListNet ranking loss plus an auxiliary link prediction head.
+2.  **Train the graph-based recommender.** The `train_ranker.py` script builds both leave-vaccine-out (transductive) and leave-disease-out (inductive) splits, constructs a PyTorch Geometric `HeteroData` graph with hashed text features, and optimises a PyG hetero encoder with a ListNet ranking loss plus an auxiliary link prediction head.

     ```bash
     python train_ranker.py \